Western society has an obsession with keeping that youthful glow for as long as possible…and now CBD.

 An antioxidant refers to a molecule that is able to donate an electron to the free radicals that contain an unpaired electron.
 This electron transfer neutralizes free radicals and can, therefore, stop the damage done to skin cells as they search to pair their free electron.
 The body naturally produces some antioxidants, including uric acid and glutathione.
 Unfortunately, cells contain low concentrations of antioxidants and so these must be acquired from food and other sources in order to effectively combat free radical damage.

-A 2019 study out of Brazil investigated CBD’s antioxidant activity.
+A 2019 Brazilian study published in The Analyst investigated CBD’s antioxidant activity.
 Researchers used spectrophotometric and electrochemical techniques to compare CBD isolate against the established antioxidants ascorbic acid, resveratrol, and epigallocatechin-3-gallate.

 The results showed that CBD demonstrated antioxidant activity, indicating that it may have anti-aging benefits.

-Another 2019 study from Poland found that CBD significantly enhanced the activity of antioxidants, like superoxide dismutase and thioredoxin reductase.
+Another 2019 study from Poland — published in Cells — found that CBD significantly enhanced the activity of antioxidants, like superoxide dismutase and thioredoxin reductase.
 Researchers applied CBD to keratinocyte cells treated with UV radiation.
 Impressively, CBD also resulted in the prevention of lipid peroxidation and increased the expression of Nrf2 activators to stimulate transcription activity.
 This is the first step in gene expression and maintains integrity and vitality of cells.

 The researchers also found that CBD may exert its skin protective effects by inhibiting the NFkB pathway and acting as an anti-inflammatory.